-Flexibility is one of the most important quality of your working patterns and it’s important that you may change jobs and/or sectors when you feel like there’s a better opportunity for you ahead.
+Flexibility is one of the most important qualities of your working patterns and it’s important that you may change jobs and/or sectors when you feel like there’s a better opportunity for you ahead.

 What are employability skills anyway?

-When the unemployment level is high, employers are going to take a better look to the applicants that come with well-round employability skills.
+When the unemployment level is high, employers are going to take a better look at the applicants that come with well-round employability skills.

 What is it that employers look for?